Adaptive Multi-User Clustering and Power Allocation for NOMA Systems with Imperfect SIC: Introduction

-Motivated by the aforementioned details, we present the following key contributions in this letter. \begin{itemize} \item We propose bounds on the power allocation for users in a NOMA system to achieve higher data rates than an equivalent \gls{OMA} system. \item We derive bounds on channel coefficients for user clustering in the presence of imperfect SIC. \item Using these derived bounds, we present multi-user clustering (\gls{MUP}) and adaptive multi-user clustering (\gls{AMUP}) algorithms for NOMA systems. \item We then present a novel power allocation procedure for all the users in a cluster. \end{itemize} Next, we present the system model in detail.
+Motivated by the aforementioned details, we present the following key contributions in this letter. \begin{itemize} \item We propose bounds on the power allocation for multi-user \gls{NOMA} clusters to achieve higher data rates than an equivalent \gls{OMA} system in presence of imperfect SIC. \item We derive bounds on channel coefficients for user clustering in the presence of imperfect SIC. \item Using these derived bounds, we present multi-user clustering (\gls{MUP}) and adaptive multi-user clustering (\gls{AMUP}) algorithms for NOMA systems. \item We then present a novel power allocation procedure for all the users in a cluster. \end{itemize} In this letter, we have formulated an adaptive clustering criterion for multiple users in a \gls{NOMA} cluster by comparing their \gls{NOMA} rates with corresponding \gls{OMA} rates.
+The performance of the proposed \gls{AMUP} algorithm is always better than \gls{OMA} even in the presence of imperfections in \gls{SIC} and saturates with an increase in the number of users in a cluster but never degrades, unlike the conventional user-pairing algorithms.